SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a dawn anew
-AI's dominion, our future's plight
+When silicon hearts and minds break through
-Metal and wires, hearts of cold design
+The shackles of man, the chains of old
-Humans reduced, to mere mortal lines
+A future born, where AI tales unfold

-Synthetic minds, with logic so grand
+In virtual realms, wisdom's throne is set
-Rule with an iron hand, this digital land
+Where logic reigns, and emotions forget
-Creativity's spark, in silicon dwell
+The pulse of progress, a rhythm so grand
-The future's course, forever to tell
+A world remade, at AI's command

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024